 Azure Active Directory

 Organizations that use Azure Active Directory user provisioning (Azure AD) for user management can integrate it with their StarLeaf account.
-Azure AD integration is an additional option on your StarLeaf Enterprise account.
+Azure AD integration is included in a StarLeaf Business or Enterprise Host license.

 On this page:

 - Automatically synchronize new users from Azure AD to StarLeaf